open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 ### Expose Demo components using service or ingress configurations

+{{% alert title="Note" color="info" %}}
-> **Note** It is recommended to use a values file when installing the Helm chart
-> in order to specify additional configuration options.
+It is recommended to use a values file when installing the Helm chart in order to specify additional configuration options.
+{{% /alert %}}

 #### Configure ingress resources